 Osgoode by the numbers

-The 2020 data for first-year JD students reflects our school’s overall diversity
+The data for the Class of 2026 reflects our school’s overall diversity

 Born outside Canada